Dear Entice community,

 In the case of custom modules, you are responsible to get them migrated to Drupal 8 if you want to keep the functionality

 We want also to cover on this migration campaign one use case might be interesting for some of you.
 We are thinking on preparing an alternative migration path for those sites that are static and don't require anymore any change or the benefits of dynamic content.
 This is the case for example for event websites where they are kept online just for reference purpose but don't require anymore changes or updates on the content.

 In that case we are evaluating the exportation of the website as pure HTML and store it on another central web hosting solution.
 By doing that the site will still be online as a static snapshot of the website at a certain point of time and won't require any maintenance since then.

 If you think this option is interesting for some or any of your Drupal websites, please let us know by using the Feedback web application, https://drupal-migration-feedback.web.cern.ch/ (select the specific action "I'm interested in a static html version of the site")

 We know about the difficulty of this process, so if you are looking for tutorials and support about web design and web content management, consider using our official channels, where you can ask to the corresponding experts.
 Those channels are:

 - Entice hack meetings twice a month.
-(Subscribe here > look for "it-dep-entice")
+(Subscribe here.)